jiaye-wu/QUICKphotonics/README.md

 - Subsequently, your function files could become too many and non-centralized.
 You might not remember where to find them in a later project.
 - Every time you use your old scripts, you might have to check your previous definitions (function names, units used, order of the values).
 If not careful enough, the results can be orders of magnitude off.

 With the QUICKphotonics MATLAB Toolbox:

 - You do not need to remember where you put the files.
-Once installed, just call the toolbox using ``QUICKphotonics`` or ```QUICK``` in the command window, or find it in your *MATLAB apps* tab.
+Once installed, just call the toolbox using ``QUICKphotonics`` or ``QUICK`` in the command window, or find it in your *MATLAB apps* tab.
-- The commands are **flexibly spelt with auto-recognized units**, which is very intuitive to use.
+- You do not need to remember the commands and deal with units.
+The commands are **flexibly spelt with auto-recognized units**, which is very intuitive to use.

 ## Feedbacks & credits